 Major auto shows are fun events that usually contain rare, never-before-seen cars.
 They also tend to attract a LOT of people, particularly the New York International Auto Show.
 This post will take you behind the scenes on press day from 2018, and give some tips on how to handle the harsh lighting of the show.
+It’s a bit different from your local event.

 What you’ll need: